Explore Virtual Therapy for Addiction & Mental Health

 The Importance of Privacy in Health and Human Services

 Respecting an individual’s right to privacy when seeking mental health treatment, substance abuse treatment, or any form of healthcare is essential.
-Patients must feel secure in the knowledge that their personal health information will be kept confidential.
+We believe that guaranteed privacy during rehab is the cornerstone of a successful therapeutic relationship between a patient and their clinical team.

 This trust is fundamental to the success of any treatment or rehabilitation program.
 It encourages open communication between patients and healthcare providers, which, in turn, promotes better overall care.